mukulnag09/mukulnag09/README.md

 mukulnag09/mukulnag09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I am currently studying at Galgotias college of engineering and technology in the 6th semester of Information technology.
+I am currently studying at Galgotias College 0f Engineering and Technology in the 7th Semester of Information Technology.
+I am currently working as an Co-op/Inter at "AMD" Network department.
 I have always been an enthusiastic learner and my deep love for computer technologies has driven me to explore various aspects and avenues related to it.
-I have worked on google cloud through hands-on labs and have a good understanding of Linux-based systems.
+I have worked on Google Cloud through hands-on labs and have a good understanding of Linux-based systems.
-I have worked on python for automation and projects.
+I have also worked on Python for college projects like Bokeh Blur Generator using ML.
-Learning DSA using C++ and basics of Web Technology. other facets that I have explored are IT administration and networking, game development using C++ and unreal engine, and Cyber security using Kali Linux.
+Learning DSA using Python and basics of Web Technology.
+Other facets that I have explored are IT Administration and networking, game development using C++ and Unreal Engine, and Cyber Security using Kali Linux.
 As a hobby I have been learning music theory and music production using FL studio.
 I have completed learned and completed many courses on required subjects.